 Forgiving someone who's done you wrong can be challenging, but learning how to do it can benefit your mind and body.
 Frederic Luskin of the Stanford Forgiveness Project writes about this in his book, Forgive For Good.
 He joins host Michel Martin to talk about why learning to forgive is worth it.

 President Obama's plan to jump-start the economy starts with increasing the minimum wage and avoiding sequestration.
 Host Michel Martin talks about those challenges and others, like rising gas prices and expanding waist lines.
 She's joined by NPR's senior business editor Marilyn Geewax and Wall Street Journal economics reporter Sudeep Reddy.

 I'm Michel Martin and this is TELL ME MORE from NPR News.
-In a moment, my weekly Can I Just Tell You commentary.
-That's in just a few minutes.
+Coming up, we'll take a trip to Puerto Rico.
+The economy is struggling, but the music there is thriving.
+We'll hear more about that in just a few minutes.

 But first, we turn to Chicago, where the recent shooting death of honor student Hadiya Pendleton has put that city's battle with gun violence, especially affecting the youngest victims, back into the national headlines.

 This is TELL ME MORE from NPR News.
 I'm Michel Martin.
 Coming up, another family is grieving in Chicago after another young person was killed by gun violence this past weekend.
 Today we're going to bring you some very blunt, powerful perspectives from young people affected by the violence that you might not have heard.
 This from our colleagues with the public radio program "This American Life."
 And that's coming up later in the program.